 June 2014 - IRVINE.
 The UC Irvine Libraries announce a new and enhanced space to showcase the general collections and services related to the Libraries Southeast Asian Archive and regional history.
-Expected to open in Spring 2015, the new Southeast Asian Archive Reading Room & Center for Regional History will be a collections, learning, and programming space located on the first floor of the Libraries Gateway Study Center, across the plaza from Langson Library.
+Expected to open in September of 2014, the new Southeast Asian Archive Reading Room & Center for Regional History (link to library web posting) will be a collections, learning, and programming space located on the first floor of the Libraries Gateway Study Center, across the plaza from Langson Library.

 Strong community enthusiasm and generous financial support inspired the Libraries to create the permanent position of Archivist for the Southeast Asian Archive & Regional History.
 Now, the Libraries are creating a new space that reflects the growth of its internationally recognized collections.
 The Southeast Asian Archive Reading Room & Center for Regional History will be the premier center to document the community's changing demographics, engage with emerging scholarship, and provide resources for conscientious, critical thinking about the region.